- Meals by a certain time frame.

 Make adjustments via 30 minute increments.
 If you find you can't really get shit done in the afternoons, flip it to A.M..

 Try to start the chores in the hour time frame of 9 A.M. and adjust by 30 from there.
-Within three months, you'll find the sweet spot.
+Within three months, you'll find the sweet spot. - Set realistic daily goals.

-4. Add new daily goals slowly.SLOWLY.
+When I say realistic, I mean write down your baseline that you find you manage every day.
+Aim to hit those every day to the point that they become instinctive. - Add new daily goals slowly.SLOWLY.
 It's reached the point that no matter how I feel I still try to do at least five dishes.
 Now I know that doesn't seem like much but when you're sick, fives dishes here and five dishes there can keep the kitchen from going under.
 Daily things can be added like drawing practice (for those with that inclination), writing (even if it's just typing out "I don't know what to say" you'll get bored of that pretty quickly and something will happen) or say washing one window a day.

 If you fall off the wagon one day, that's okay.
-Start over from the day before and keep going.
+Start over from the day before and keep going. - Honest treats and rewards for yourself when you achieve goals.

 Things like you get to binge on your favorite TV once you've managed to keep the dishes more washed for a month.
 Managed to vacuum at least once a week for six weeks and it's now a habit to do it on day (insert).
 You get your favorite beer once you hit a two month mark on something.
 A cup of your favorite tea(s) at the end of each day so that you can savor what you've done.
 And be honest about whether or not you've earned.
 Sometimes we have days were it's just better to shut the doors and windows and hide under blankets.
 Stay hydrated those days, but no rewards.
-The point is to be in control of your life enough so that those days don't put you behind in taking care of yourself and your world.
+The point is to be in control of your life enough so that those days don't put you behind in taking care of yourself and your world. - Break tasks and goals down by daily, weekly and monthly.

 Break your daily tasks down (mail, dishes, cleaning the dandruff off the cat, brushing your teeth, etc).
 These are your bare minimum and it's okay if those are all you manage.
 Now add in the weekly but spread the weeklies out over the week.
 Don't do them all in one day.
 Do trash round up every three days.
 Do vacuuming once a week (twice if you have pets and members of the family have allergies if you have a place that is all carpet).
 Laundry gets a specific day.
 CHANGING YOUR BEDDING GETS ITS OWN DAY AND PREFERABLY ON A DAY YOU'RE DOING LAUNDRY.